astoniocom/list_controller/README.md

 `records` — the list of records;

 `stage` — stage the list is at.
 It may have a value: `ListStage.[idle/error/loading/complete]()`;

+`isInitialized` - whether the list is initialized.
+Typically, this means that the first data retrieval was successful.

 *This class will also be used in some of the examples below.*